richardgaywood/paydata.org/content/sprawlrunners/quickref/combat.md

 * **Range**: -2 at Medium; -4 at Long; -8 at Extreme.
 Aim action is mandatory at Extreme.
 * **Light level**: -2 (dim) / -4 (dark; can only see 10" distance) / -6 (pitch darkness / target invisible or totally concealed).
 Can be countered by vision augmentation.
 * **Recoil**: -2 if shooting multiple rounds in one attack.
 Reduced by gas-vent or some other gun mods.
 * **Called shots**: -2 for limbs, -4 for hand/vitals/head.
 Can be used to shoot around armour.
+Vitals/head shots do +4 damage.
+Hand shots can disarm.
 * **Injured**: -1 for each Wound you have taken.
 * **Scale**: from -6 to +10 when attacking objects of different sizes.
   * Small drones are -2.